cesarvr/blog/content/post/jenkins-container.md

 ### End: jnlp containner
 ```
-> They can see the same workspace folder but each container has its own tools (you can see how the NodeJS failed to locate the ``oc-client``).
+> Both containers can see the same workspace folder but each container has its own tools (you can see how the NodeJS failed to locate the ``oc-client``).

 ### Permissions

+In order to deploy applications we should have a quick review to [service account](https://kubernetes.io/docs/reference/access-authn-authz/service-accounts-admin/).
+We can think of [service accounts](https://kubernetes.io/docs/reference/access-authn-authz/service-accounts-admin/) as a user for pod's.
+Any new pod gets a user called ``default`` which has minimum permissions to get itself up and running.

-Openshift implements a permissions system based on [service accounts](https://kubernetes.io/docs/reference/access-authn-authz/service-accounts-admin/).
-The good news is that Jenkins creates a service account called ``jenkins`` in its first start, this account (after user validation) allows Jenkins to operate in the current namespace.
-We just need to pass this account to our pod and it will inherit those permissions.
+But we want to change the state of Openshift (create a container), so this permissions are not enough for that.
+The good news is that Jenkins creates a service account ``jenkins`` for this purposes.

-We can provide the service account like this:
+So let's pass this account to our pod:

 ```java
 podTemplate(cloud:'openshift', label: BUILD_TAG, serviceAccount: 'jenkins')